-Making your own cranberry sauce for Thanksgiving is almost as easy as opening a can of the jellied kind and sliding it onto a plate.
-Seriously, this might be the easiest dish to make on the entire Thanksgiving table.
-If you’ve offered to bring something to a potluck and aren’t confident in your cooking skills, bring cranberry sauce.
-If you’re catering your meal and want to add a little homemade touch, make cranberry sauce.
-If some of your guests hate the canned stuff, make some of your own and serve two cranberry sauces on your holiday table.
-Make yourself cranberry sauce even if it’s not Thanksgiving!
-Once you’ve tasted this, you’ll want to keep a jar in your fridge all year round to put on everything: turkey sandwiches, Greek yogurt, grilled cheese, smoothies—the list goes on and on.
+Making your own cranberry sauce is almost as easy as opening a can of the jellied kind and sliding it onto a plate.
+If you’ve offered to bring something to a fall potluck or Thanksgiving dinner and aren’t confident in your cooking skills, volunteer to bring a versatile condiment like cranberry sauce.
+If you’re catering your meal and want to add a little homemade touch, a homemade cranberry sauce is just the recipe (plus, it isn't time intensive to make).